hubkinza/Filmflix/README.md

 <img width="1321" height="848" alt="image" src="https://github.com/user-attachments/assets/6d477582-a691-438d-beaf-f0c790b35b48" />

 ## Purpose of the Project
+Filmflix is a user-friendly movie browsing web app that allows users to discover, explore, and learn more about movies using real-time data from The Movie Database (TMDB) API.
+It aims to provide a clean,     responsive, and engaging interface for users to search for movies, filter by genre or release year, and view detailed information like overviews, ratings, and posters.

 ## Value for Users
 - Discover popular and top-rated movies instantly
 - Search for specific titles without leaving the page
 - Filter results by genre or release year for a more personalized experience
 - Responsive layout for seamless use on desktop and mobile devices
 - Clean, intuitive design to keep the focus on content

 ## Project Structure
 Filmflix/
-├── css/
-│ └── style.css # Styling and layout for the entire site
+- css/style.css # Styling and layout for the entire site

-├── js/
-│ └── script.js # JavaScript logic: API calls, filters, rendering
+- js/script.js # JavaScript logic: API calls, filters, rendering

-├── images/ # (Optional) Local assets if any
+- images/ # (Optional) Local assets if any
-├── index.html # Homepage with all movies and filters
+- index.html # Homepage with all movies and filters
-└── top rated.html # List of top-rated movies
+- top rated.html # List of top-rated movies
-└── movie-details.html # Deatils of selected movies
+- movie-details.html # Deatils of selected movies
-├── about.html # Info about the website
+- about.html # Info about the website
-└── README.md # Project documentation
+- README.md # Project documentation

 ### Tools used in the project.
 - **HTML5** – Markup structure of the website